phetdam/infix-calculator/README.rst

 arithmetic and logical operations, with C-style operator precedence.
 Allows line comments within input files and grouping of subexpressions with parentheses.
-Variable assignment is supported and some builtin functions are provided, e.g. logarithmic, exponential, trigonometric functions, binary min + max functions.
+Variable assignment is supported and some builtin functions are provided, e.g. logarithmic, exponential, trigonometric, binary min + max.

 The calculator parser is built as a separate static or shared library that the calculator command-line tool links against.
 PIMPL is used to provide a stable